 Oliver Wakeman - Despite having to share him with Yes, Oliver was a natural choice to join the band after John Hawken retired in 2008, the third member of the Wakeman clan to be a Strawb.
 Playing and gigging from an early age, Oliver has recorded a number of albums with various collaborators (Rick, Tony Fernandez, Steve Howe and many more) and now performs and records with his own Oliver Wakeman Band.
 He has also joined up with guitarist Gordon Giltrap and recorded an album together, touring in 2013 and 2014.

 Rick Wakeman - From dance band to sessions king to rock superstar, Rick catapulted to fame in a very short time, his first break being the Queen Elizabeth Hall showpiece concert of the new look electrified Strawbs, which he joined in March 1970.
 Touted as the new keyboard superstar, he left to join Yes in July 1971, shortly after the From The Witchwood album was released, also carving out a successful solo career with countless albums to his credit, with his first - The Six Wives of Henry VIII - also featuring pals Cousins, Lambert and Cronk.
 He recorded a new album with Dave Cousins in 2002 - Hummingbird - and is reported to be keen to do another....
 In 2007 he announced his retirement from regular touring, his finale a duo acoustic tour with Yes singer Jon Anderson, but he continues to play a number of one-off shows.
 In 2009 he staged a huge spectacular live performance of his seminal Six Wives album, with choir, orchestra and the ebullient Brian Blessed as the narrator.
 Acoustic Strawbs opened the show.
 Later that year he performed a duo gig with Dave Cousins at the Strawbs' 40th anniversary celebrations, later released on CD/DVD.
 To mark the album's 45th anniversary and Wakeman's 70th birthday, Wakeman performed the re-recorded version of Journey To The center Of The Earth at the Royal Festival Hall on 13/14 July 2019.
 Rick is a also popular broadcaster on digital radio station Planet Rock and appears regularly on the telly.

 Blue Weaver - Founder member of teeny-bopper band Amen Corner, Blue has probably had more pop chart success than any other Strawb: after several hits with the Corner, he went on to join progressive offshoot Fairweather, which also hit the charts with "Natural Sinner" before joining the Strawbs for their chart-busting period - Grave New World to Bursting At The Seams.
 After the Strawbs fragmented in June 1973, Blue ended up with Mott The Hoople and the Bee Gees, neither band being any stranger to pop success.
 He rejoined the band when it reformed in 1983, but was replaced by Chris Parren during the later 80s, rejoining in late 1993 after Don Airey's departure.
 He played mellotron at Chiswick, courtesy of Streetley Electronics, and played with the electric band since from 1999 through to 2001 with Adam Wakeman filling in when, owing to his wife's illness, Blue was unable to travel.
 He returned to the UK line up for 2004's brief tour, and recently has produced the Strawbs "lockdown" 2021 album Settlement.

 Paul Wiffen - For one gig only, playing lead guitar along with the unusual line up of Cousins, Cronk, Hudson and Weaver at Melton Mowbray in 1994.
-Paul has been a regular contributor to music technology magazine Sound On Sound.
+Paul was at one time a regular contributor to music technology magazine Sound On Sound.

 Brian Willoughby - Brian has played guitar for a wide variety of folk and pop stars, including Maureen Kennedy-Martin, Mary Hopkin, Roger Whittaker, New World.
 He joined Dave Cousins for an acoustic jaunt round the folk clubs in 1979 and the duo continued to perform throughout the 80s and 90s.
 Brian joined the Strawbs when they regrouped later that year for the Port Rush Festival and contributed two co-written songs to Ringing Down The Years.
 Lambert rejoining the band resulted in a dual lead guitar incarnation of the electric band, a collaboration much prized by the guitar-oriented fans.
 Dave and Brian's acoustic duo became three when Dave Lambert joined to form the Acoustic Strawbs.
 "Alice's Song", written by partner Cathryn Craig & Brian, was included on Baroque & Roll, and featured in the Acoustics' set for a long time..
 Brian left Acoustic and Electric Strawbs in 2004 to concentrate on his career outside the Strawbs with Cathryn, but the pair appeared at the 40th anniversary in 2009, both in the "Blue Angel" line-up and in their own right.
 Brian had released a solo CD Black & White in 1998, with vocals by Cathryn and Mary Hopkin, and completed a second with Cathryn - I Will - in 2002, which reflects the material they play on their lengthy tours of the UK folk scene.
 In 2005, Craig & Willoughby released a powerful peace song "Rumours Of Rain" which involved the great and good of the folk world, and Brian released a critically acclaimed solo instrumental set, Fingers Crossed.
 2009 saw a further album Calling All Angels, including a re-recording of "Alice's Song" which garnered a good deal of UK airplay.
 September 2009 saw both Brian and Cathryn on stage with the Blue Angel Strawbs line-up and in their own right at the 40th anniversary, and 2019 they participated in the 50th anniversary celebrations.
 They continue to be a highly popular act in the UK folk clubs and have accumulated a fine catalogue of well-received albums.